jacodela/bsp/README.md

 # bsp
+© Vidarium, 2017

+This folder contains the necessary files to replicate the results presented in the following paper:

-Code for reproducing the results of the paper "Body size phenotypes comprehensively assess cardiometabolic risk and refine the association between obesity and gut microbiota" (de la Cuesta-Zuluaga et al. 2017, International Journal of Obesity, doi: 10.1038/ijo.2017.281)
+de la Cuesta-Zuluaga J, Corrales-Agudelo V, Carmona JA, Abad JM, Escobar JS.
+Body size phenotypes comprehensively assess cardiometabolic risk and refine the association between obesity and gut microbiota.
+International Journal of Obesity.
+DOI: 10.1038/ijo.2017.281

+Microbio_BSP_analyses.R: R script for reproducing the analyses presented in the paper. lefse_abnormalities*.txt: datasets to run Lefse (https://huttenhower.sph.harvard.edu/galaxy/) All other files are necessary for running Microbio_BSP_analyses.R.

+Contact: jsescobar@serviciosnutresa.com